Earn an Environmental Science Degree

 Federal and state agencies, such as the U.S. Fish and Wildlife Service and National Park Service, provide some of the largest opportunities for employment in this field.
 Local agencies and private environmental consultancy companies provide good options as well.

 With this dynamic, interdisciplinary degree, you have a lot of options to take your career wherever you want it to go.
-You can help protect and manage our state parks and forests as a park ranger, educate the next generation of environmentalists as a teacher or implement best practices to limit an organization's harmful impact on the environment as an industrial ecologist.
-Not to mention the opportunities to tackle climate change and other top-of-mind environmental issues of today.
+You can help protect and manage our state parks and forests as a park ranger or manage and remediate environmental hazards as an environmental scientist.
+Not to mention the opportunities you can gain to help advance the use of renewable energy or tackle issues related to global climate change.
 The possibilities are truly endless.

 The SNHU Career Center is a great place for career support and advice at any time in your career, even after you have graduated.
 You can get support with resume writing or find connections for local professional organizations.
 You may find projects or internships, or even prep for interviews.
-As an SNHU graduate, you will be part of a lifelong alumni network, perfect for networking and making connections.
+As an SNHU graduate, you will be part of a lifelong alumni network, perfect for networking and making connections in your field and beyond.

 Is an environmental science degree worth it?